 Revelation 8-9.
 Fire is cast on the earth, then asteroids, and finally, from below, emerge hordes of demons.
 Although the gospel is proclaimed to all nations (ch.
 7), most people refuse to repent and continue to worship darkness.

 A trumpet was blown when God summoned Israel to meet with him at Mount Sinai.
-It was not a man-made instrument blown by a man, but a sound from the air, heard above cracks of thunder, in the midst of lightning, thick cloud and erupting fire.
-Now the whole planet is at the foot of Mount Sinai, while unseen angels prepare destruction, just as they did when God put an end to idolatrous Jerusalem.
-Six angels passed through the city, beginning at the Temple, and killed whoever did not have a protecting mark on his forehead (Ezek 9).
-Then another angel, a seventh, took burning coals from between the cherubim under God’s throne and scattered them over Jerusalem (Ezek 10:2), indicating that it was about to be set on fire.
-The judgement, dated to 586 BC, was a real event, the ashes and arrowheads from which have been excavated.
-Something similar is now building up, only on a larger scale
+It was not a man-made instrument blown by a man, but a sound from above, amidst cracks of thunder, lightning, thick cloud and erupting fire.
+Now the whole planet stands at the foot of the mountain while unseen angels prepare destruction, just as they did when God put an end to idol-worshipping Jerusalem.
+In Ezekiel’s vision six angels passed through the city, beginning at the Temple, and killed whoever did not have a protecting mark on his forehead (Ezek 9).
+Then another angel took burning coals from between the cherubim under God’s throne and scattered them over the city(Ezek 10:2).
+This was six years before its destruction.
+The angels dramatised the fact that the ultimate agent of destruction was God, not the army that left their arrowheads among the ashes.
+Something similar is now building up, only on a larger scale.

 The ‘celestial bodies’ (stoicheia) are asteroids that break apart and catch fire as they enter the atmosphere.
 Peter has in mind Isaiah 34:4.